Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Speakers For iPhone - Winter 2024 Reviews
+The 6 Best Speakers For iPhone - Winter 2025

 Best Speakers For iPhone

 Do you have an iPhone?
 If so, you probably store lots of audio content on your device, from music to podcasts to audiobooks and more.
 Many speakers on the market make it easy to stream audio content right from your iPhone, including Apple's line of speakers.
-Their wired HomePods are meant for home use, with built-in Apple AirPlay capabilities so you can stream audio from your iPhone when connected to the same Wi-Fi network.
+Meant for home use, their wired HomePods come with built-in Apple AirPlay capabilities so you can stream audio from your iPhone when connected to the same Wi-Fi network.
 However, if you want something more portable, many great Bluetooth speakers for iPhone are also available.
 With only a few HomePod speakers on the market, our list focuses on these Bluetooth models, but if you're shopping for a wired device, you can also check out our recommendations for the best home speakers.

-We've tested over 130 speakers, and below are our recommendations for the best speakers we've tested for iPhone and iPod.
-See our picks for the best Alexa speakers and the best cheap speakers.
+We've tested over 155 speakers, and below are our recommendations for the best Bluetooth speakers for iPhone.
+See our picks for the best Alexa speakers and the best budget and cheap Bluetooth speakers.

 1. Best Speaker For iPhone

 This speaker also has some features designed for easy integration with your iPhone.
 You can stream audio from your iPhone or iPad via Apple AirPlay.
-Its Sonos S2 companion app is available on iOS; it lets you connect the device to other Sonos products to spread audio throughout your home, as well as customize the speaker's sound.
-The room correction feature called Auto Trueplay is only fully available through iOS devices, and it optimizes the speaker's sound to your room's unique acoustics. iPhone users will appreciate that they can make the most of their listening experience with this premium device.
+Its companion app, called Sonos, is available on iOS.
+With it, you can connect the device to other Sonos products to spread audio throughout your home and customize the speaker's sound.
+The room correction tool, Auto Trueplay, optimizes the speaker's sound for your room's unique acoustics.
+The full feature is only available on iOS devices, and iPhone users will appreciate that they can make the most of their listening experience with this premium device.

 See our review